Investability ASX Small Caps Playbook: Run an Investor Roadshow That Delivers

 - For institutional investors or major shareholders, invite them to site visits, AGMs, or investor breakfasts to deepen engagement.

-This approach keeps your company top of mind—and builds trust over time.
+This approach keeps your company top of mind – and builds trust over time, well beyond a single capital-raising roadshow.

 Use your CRM to log every touchpoint.
 Measure: